Free Things to Do in Phoenix, AZ

 Phoenix Art Museum

-For the past 60 years, the Phoenix Art Museum has offered the community exceptional art and cultural events.
+For the past 60 years, the Phoenix Art Museum has offered the community exceptional art and cultural events, making it one of the best things to do in Phoenix for free.

 If you’re a US military veteran or active-duty personnel, you can see and experience special exhibitions for free during general admission hours and voluntary donation times.